surfly/docs/faqs.md

 <!--sec data-title="How many sections can I create?" data-id="section1" data-show=true ces-->

-Only the free plan has a monthly limit on the amount of sessions you can create, all paid plans come with an unlimited number of sessions.
+<p>Only the free plan has a monthly limit on the amount of sessions you can create, all paid plans come with an unlimited number of sessions.</p>

 <!--endsec-->